Donations To Torched Texas Mosque Top $1 Million In Outpouring Of Support

 "Our hearts are filled with gratitude for the tremendous support we've received," wrote campaign organizer Omar Rachid, who attends the mosque.
 "The outpouring of love, kind words, hugs, helping hands and the financial contributions are examples of the true American Spirit and Humanity at its best with donations coming in from all over the world."

-With donations far surpassing the $850,000 goal the center had set, the fundraising page does indeed show a wide range of donors — including, on Wednesday, a man who described himself as an atheist Jew.
+With donations far surpassing the center's goal of $850,000, the fundraising page does indeed show a wide range of donors — including, on Wednesday, a man who described himself as an atheist Jew.

 "But I send you my very best wishes and solidarity," the donor, Vincent Graff, wrote.
 "From one human to another, here's to hope and kindness."

 The financial support mirrors the Texas community's efforts to support the mosque and its congregation.
 Hours after a raging fire gutted the building in the darkness of early Saturday, hundreds of people gathered for a prayer rally at the site.
-The cause of the fire is still under investigation — although the mosque has previously been targeted by vandals.
+The cause of the fire is still under investigation, though the mosque has previously been targeted by vandals.

 "The reaction there was just overwhelming," Wilcox said.
 "Lots of tears.
 Very emotional.
 Support at that rally and also outside the rally ... four churches and a synagogue in Victoria have offered the mosque to allow them to use their own property for worship services."